Lord Ram makes entry at historic Ravana-worshipping temple near Noida | Entertainment

 As the consecration ceremony took place in Ayodhya on Monday, an idol of Lord Ram made its entry for the first time at a legendary temple near Noida where Ravana is worshipped.

-The ancient Shiv Mandir is located at Bisrakh village, believed to be the birthplace of Ravana, the antagonist to the hero of Lord Ram in the epic Ramayana.
+The ancient Shiv Mandir is located at Bisrakh village, believed by the locals to be the birthplace of Ravana, the antagonist to the hero of Lord Ram in the epic Ramayana.

 The event coincided with the 'pran pratishtha' of Ram Lalla at Ayodhya's Ram temple, some 650 km away from Bisrakh.